 Sometimes I mourn people before they go.
 I'm not sure why, and yet I know that somewhere I do (know why).
 Same as my uncertainty in that I must not be the only soul to do this (surely).
 Perhaps to mimic the high one gets in that brief moment where the mind is convinced that they have truly gone.
 With this high comes honesty.
 You begin to structure a goodbye - fashioning an explanation that may or may not satisfy the definition of their presence in your life; your past, or present.
 And of course within the (now) impossible future.
 Such an honest sensation and yet I can't really find honest words for it.
 I used to only write down what I considered true.
 But I must admit that sometimes even my feelings are not truthful.
 I often bring them on with contexts my imagination musters up; willingly and occasionally unwillingly.
 Like when I mourn people who are still here, who I have never known living without.
 I would never dare wish for their loss (au contraire I wish them life).
 They are so present within my own that I imagine the act of mourning them intimately perhaps as a means of practice (who practices death?).I dare not even mention the gypsy in me who believes my thoughts summon reality as though adorned by magic or divinity; for she would surely believe that if such losses were to be realized in actuality she'd be to blame - her mind over matter.

 I'm alone and I'm not sure where I am.
-But the sky is colored: pink, blue, purple, yellow so bright it might be gold.
+But the sky is colored bright.
 I'm not sure if it's 1888 or 2025.
 If I'm Ruzena or Isabella.
 But I love it here.
 Oh my it's even raining.
 "How very lucky are we for just a moment to be part of life's eternal rhyme?"
 What a beautifully put sentiment.
-I'm jealous that it comes from Charlotte's Web.
-How nostalgic and kitschy (but true!).
-How pink, gold, and unfathomably immense.
-Even in imaginary death.
+I'm shamed that it comes from Charlotte's Web.
+How nostalgic and kitschy (but true).
+How unfathomably immense, even in imaginary death.
 Of course, in imaginary death.
 I will listen to music now and my brows will arch in ecstasy for the now, and in anticipation of the next.
+Edit: I have just learned that this is called anticipatory grief.

 It is truly essential that one should engage with the ideas (whether brought on by a poem, book, song, film, or figment of imagination) - it is truly essential that an individual engages with ideas that make them feel safe, and that we use our minds more to do this.
 With my mind I exist spatiotemporally.
 I can decide at any moment who and where I'd like to be thanks to my mind and its cultural footprint.
 With this, sometimes I am in Northumbria.
 Wessex.
 It is the the 9th century, and I am safe here.
 I have a man here; I know him well, and him, me - intimately.
 He is a man to follow and a man I listen for.
 I find him in the cold typically, and welcome him each time.
 With him comes his world which I also know well - hence my safety.
 I am far from home and my mother is not here but her memory holds.
 Other days (and more often nights) I find myself in Birmingham, England.
 It's the early 20th century and I have a history here.
 Leave me, I fare well here.